SigmaHQ/sigma/README.md

 The current specification is a proposal.
 Feedback is requested.

+# Getting Started

+Florian wrote a short [rule creation tutorial](https://www.nextron-systems.com/2018/02/10/write-sigma-rules/) that can help you getting started.

 # Examples

 Windows 'Security' Eventlog: Access to LSASS Process with Certain Access Mask / Object Type (experimental)